+6.4.2.2.5 Carrier leakage for power class 4

 6.4.2.3 In-band emissions

+6.4.2.3.1 General

 The in-band emission is defined as the average across 12 sub-carriers and as a function of the RB offset from the edge of the allocated UL transmission bandwidth.
 The in-band emission is measured as the ratio of the UE output power in a non–allocated RB to the UE output power in an allocated RB.

 The basic in-band emissions measurement interval is identical to that of the EVM test.

-The relative in-band emission shall not exceed the values specified in Table 6.4.2.3-1.

 The requirement is verified with the test metric of In-band emission (Link=TX beam peak direction, Meas=Link angle).

+6.4.2.3.2 In-band emissions for power class 1

+The relative in-band emission shall not exceed the values specified in Table 6.4.2.3.2-1 for power class 1 UEs.